Toddlers will laugh, play, explore, and stay active all summer long as they learn about The Arts.

 Prerequisites: Camps are open to all levels of French including native French-speaking toddlers.
 Children must be at least 3 years old at the start of camp.
 They should be toilet-trained and accustomed to separation.

-Complete the full Tour de France!
+Discover every art form!
 Sign up for all eight weeks for maximum fun and learning.

 9-9:30am: Drop-off and free play